 In 2020, the UN Food and Agriculture Organization declared that deforestation and forest degradation are taking place at “alarming rates.”
 A total of 1,621,629 square miles of forest, an area larger than India, has been cleared since 1990, mostly for agricultural expansion.

 Green Century Capital Management is one of the foremost North American investors engaging companies on risks related to deforestation.
 Green Century has worked with dozens of corporations to mitigate their exposure to forest-related risks and secured some of the earliest corporate no-deforestation commitments.
-More information about Green Century’s work to prevent deforestation can be found here.
+Learn more about Green Century’s work to prevent deforestation.

 About Green Century Capital Management